arun04nitcgit/Mushroom-Classification/README.md

 # Mushroom-Classification
 This is Kaggle problem for mashroom classification
 # Problem Definition:
-There are total 22 varients  collected regarding mashrooms and the objective is to fit the appropriate model which could identify if the mashroom is Edible or Poisonous. https://www.kaggle.com/uciml/mushroom-classification/data
+There are total 22 varients  collected regarding mashrooms and the objective is to identify model which could predict if the mashroom is Edible or Poisonous. https://www.kaggle.com/uciml/mushroom-classification/data

 cap-shape